Police Called To Sewickley Academy After Students And Parents Raise Concerns About Inclusiveness

 “All of the students felt like they have been abandoned and weren’t being listened to,” Cox said.

 The group said they then went to take the petition to Dr. Ashley Birtwell, the head of schools.
-By this point, more students and at least one faculty member had joined.READ MORE: State Defends Actions In Loss Of Billions Of Dollars In Pandemic Unemployment Relief
+By this point, more students and at least one faculty member had joined.READ MORE: Kittanning Borough Police Looking For Dalton Mull In Connection To Several Felonies

-“It was peaceful effort to give her a petition in support of caring of their schoolmates,” Wren said.
+“It was a peaceful effort to give her a petition in support of caring for their schoolmates,” Wren said.

 When Dr. Birtwell was unavailable, Cox and Wren said assistant head of schools Ken Goleski confronted the group, called police and fired a faculty member on the spot.